sipolac/cryptogram-solver/README.md

     return best_mapping, decrypted
 ```

-To decrease the number of swaps over time, I use a poisson distribution with a lambda parameter that decreases linearly.
+To decrease the number of swaps over time, I use a Poisson distribution with a lambda parameter that decreases linearly.
 The scheduler for the number of swaps is

 ```python
 def schedule_swaps(lamb_start, lamb_end, n):